redis/redis-doc/topics/ARM.md

 ## Redis /proc/cpu/alignment requirements

-Linux on ARM allows to trap unaligned accesses and fix them inside the kernel in order to continue the exeuction of the offending program instead of generating a SIGBUS.
+Linux on ARM allows to trap unaligned accesses and fix them inside the kernel in order to continue the execution of the offending program instead of generating a SIGBUS.
 Redis 4.0 and greater are fixed in order to avoid any kind of unaligned access, so there is no need to have a specific value for this kernel configuration.
 Even when kernel alignment fixing is disabled Redis should